Chinese virus cases climb, raise threat of trade disruption

 This year, the ruling Communist Party’s growth target is 5.5%.
 If achieved, that would be well below last year’s 8.1% expansion.
 But forecasters consider it aggressive at a time when construction, which supports millions of jobs, is in a slump due to a crackdown on debt in the real estate industry.

-The ruling party is promising tax cuts for entrepreneurs and higher spending on building public works.
+Leaders are promising tax cuts for entrepreneurs and higher spending on building public works.
 That might help to boost consumer spending and cushion the economy from a slowdown in manufacturing.

-The latest infection surge, blamed on a fast-spreading variant dubbed “stealth omicron,” is challenging Beijing’s pandemic strategy.
+The latest infection surge, blamed on a fast-spreading variant dubbed “stealth” omicron, is challenging Beijing’s pandemic strategy.

 All businesses in Shenzhen and Changchun except those that supply food, fuel and other necessities were ordered to close.
 Bus and subway services were suspended.
 Millions of residents were told to undergo virus testing.